 Ph.D.
 Degree Overview

 The Ph.D. program in biochemistry and biophysics is designed to train students in the ability to independently conceive and carry out original research in the general area of the chemistry of life functions.
 Successful defense of an independent research dissertation is required for the Ph.D. degree.
 The program requires about 5 years on average of graduate level study to complete.
 The majority of a student’s time is spent doing research on his or her dissertation project, although considerable time also is devoted to advanced coursework and professional seminars.
 The dissertation research project is undertaken in the laboratory of a faculty mentor, under her or his close supervision.
 The program also offers training in the teaching of biochemistry at the undergraduate and graduate levels.
-Almost all students receive financial support in the form of a research assistantship.
+Almost all students receive financial support in the form of a research or teaching assistantship, which is renewable annually based on academic standing and satisfactory research performance.

 Concurrent B.S. and M.S.
 Degree Overview

-The department offers a B.S./M.S. program in biochemistry that allows students to obtain both the B.S. and M.S. degrees in five years.
-The program is open to students in the College of Liberal Arts and Sciences and in the College of Agriculture and Life Sciences.
-Students interested in this program should contact Connie Garnett (email@example.com), Graduate Program Coordinator, in the department office for details.
+The department offers a concurrent enrollment degree program in either biochemistry and biophysics that allows ISU undergraduate students to obtain both the B.S. and M.S. degrees in about five years.
+The program is open to undergraduate students in the College of Liberal Arts and Sciences and in the College of Agriculture and Life Sciences.
 Application for admission to the Graduate College should be made near the end of the junior undergraduate (third) year.
-Students would begin research for the M.S. thesis during the summer semester after their junior year and are eligible for research assistantships.
+Students would begin research for the M.S. thesis during the summer semester after their junior year and are eligible for research assistantships which are renewable based on academic standing and satisfactory research performance.
 The concurrent degrees can be useful to students entering various career tracks.
 For those considering careers as research specialists, entry positions with higher-level responsiblities, and a higher-level salary, are made possible with the M.S. degree.
 For those considering careers as research directors, which require advanced study, the M.S. degree provides an advantage for admission into Ph.D. programs at the most competitive and prestigous graduate schools.
 Similarly, the M.S. degree can be a competitive advantage for admission in to medical, dental, law, veterinary medicine, or other professional schools.
 The M.S. thesis requires intensive experience in original, independent laboratory research, which is a significant benefit in any of these career tracks.

 Minor in Biochemistry